Beyond DAGs: A Latent Partial Causal Model for Multimodal Learning: Synthetic Experiments and Real-World Evaluation

-\subparagraph{Leveraging the Disentanglement Potential of CLIP-like Models for Few-Shot Learning} In the final experiments, we demonstrate how the disentanglement potential pushes the boundaries of leveraging pre-trained models, e.g., CLIP.
+\paragraph{Leveraging the Disentanglement Potential of CLIP-like Models for Few-Shot Learning} In the final experiments, we demonstrate how the disentanglement potential pushes the boundaries of leveraging pre-trained models, e.g., CLIP.
 Recent progress shows that pre-trained CLIP's adaptability can be significantly improved with just a few labeled training samples.
-The key to leveraging pre-trained CLIP for few-shot learning is effectively utilizing its extracted representations from limited labeled data, as Tip-Adapter and Tip-Adapter-F methods proposed in the work \cite{zhang2022tip}.
+The key to leveraging pre-trained CLIP for few-shot learning is effectively utilizing its extracted representations from limited labeled data, as Tip-Adapter and Tip-Adapter-F methods proposed in the work \citep{zhang2022tip}.
 As we claim, leveraging disentangled potential of pre-trained CLIP can enhance performance on tasks that rely on disentangled representations, including few-shot learning.
 Therefore, rather than using CLIP’s raw representations, we apply FastICA to extract disentangled representations for few-shot tasks.
 This can be implemented in a plug-and-play way.
-As shown in Figure \ref{fig: fs}, incorporating FastICA in the methods in \citep{zhang2022tip}, termed Tip-Adapter with FastICA and Tip-Adapter-F with FastICA, results in better performance, across 11 datasets, including ImageNet \cite{deng2009imagenet}, Caltech101 \cite{fei2004learning}, FGVCAircraft \cite{maji2013fine}, UCF101 \cite{soomro2012ucf101}, EuroSAT \cite{helber2019eurosat}, Flowers102 \cite{nilsback2008automated}, StanfordCars \cite{krause20133d}, DTD \cite{cimpoi2014describing}, Food101 \cite{bossard2014food}, OxfordPets \cite{parkhi2012cats}, and, SUN397 \cite{xiao2010sun}.
+As shown in Figure \ref{fig: fs}, incorporating FastICA in the methods in \citep{zhang2022tip}, termed Tip-Adapter with FastICA and Tip-Adapter-F with FastICA, results in better performance, across 11 datasets.
 See Appendix \ref{app: fsl} for more details.